 It’s like a giant hug!

-If you’re looking for a scrumptious chowder that’s perfect for the summer, you’ve just found the one.
+If you’re looking for Crockpot chicken breast recipes that are perfect for the summer, you’ve just found the one.

 I mean, look at it.
 This chowder is brighter than the sun!
 It’s definitely called sunshine lemon chicken for a reason!